Witness (organization): Campaigns

 WITNESS has worked with over 300 organizations in over eighty countries since its founding.
-On February 18, 2015, the New York Times article, “The Media Doesn’t Care What Happens Here”, featured WITNESS’ work in Brazil and their groundbreaking video as evidence initiative with media activists operating in the country's favelas.
+On February 18, 2015, the New York Times article, “The Media Doesn’t Care What Happens Here”, featured WITNESS’ work in Brazil and their video as evidence initiative with media activists operating in the country's favelas.
 Other programs include:

 Training

-WITNESS has developed training kits to help activists and videographers use video safely and effectively to support their advocacy campaigns.
+WITNESS has developed training kits to help activists and videographers use video to support their advocacy campaigns.
 WITNESS gives access to their educational materials through their online library.
-Other resources: Español, Français, Português, بالعربية.

-They have released the WITNESS Video for Change Book, a document intended to teach human rights, environmental, and social justice organizations how to use video most effectively in campaigns.

-They have also created an Advocacy Planning Toolkit, an interactive step-by-step guide to help advocates and organizations develop a strategic video advocacy plan.

 Cameras Everywhere

-WITNESS partnered with the Guardian Project to begin the Cameras Everywhere program to ensure that human rights videos are created and distributed safely, effectively, and ethically.
+WITNESS partnered with the Guardian Project to launch the Cameras Everywhere with the goal of ensuring that human rights videos are created and distributed safely, effectively, and ethically.
 The focus of the Cameras Everywhere project is SecureSmartCam, a program that runs on smartphones to ensure the safety and authenticity of human rights videos.
 The safety of activists is the goal of the ObscureCam, which detects and blurs faces in photos and videos.
 Video support is under development as of March 2012.
 The authenticity of the video is the goal of InformaCam, which automatically records and encrypts information such as the GPS coordinates of the camera during filming and nearby wireless signals.
-The Cameras Everywhere Report lays out a call to technology companies, investors, policymakers and civil society to work to use technology for the benefit of human rights.